JEE ADVANCED – ENTRANCE EXAM

-- Qualifying examination: The candidates should have appeared and qualified 12th standard (or equivalent) examination in 2018 or 2019.
+- Qualifying examination: The candidates should have appeared and qualified 12th standard (or equivalent) examination.

 - IIT Admissions: Should not have been admitted in an IIT irrespective of whether or not he/she continued in the programme or accepted an IIT seat by reporting at a reporting centre in the past.
 Those candidates whose admission at IITs was cancelled after joining will also not be considered eligible for JEE Advanced.

 JEE Advanced – Exam Pattern